git-srinath/DMS3.0/doc/REVERSION_TO_PLSQL.md

 If/when you decide to revisit the Python conversion, the archived files contain:

 ### ✅ What Was Working
-- Complete Python equivalent of PKGDWMAPR package
+- Complete Python equivalent of PKGDMS_MAPR package
 - All functions converted and tested
 - Comprehensive documentation